 \subsection{Toeplitz and Hankel}

-In what follows, we will often find constraints between generating elements.
-Such constraints will be referred to as \emph{killing} constraints, because existence of such a constraint will make $\# [\pi]_X \cap [\pi]_Y = o(n^{1 + k})$, thus killing its asymptotic contribution to the $*$-moment.
+In what follows, we will often find constraints between generating indices.
+Such constraints will be referred to as \emph{killing} constraints, because existence of such a constraint will make $\# [\pi]_X \cap [\pi]_Y = o(n^{1 + k})$, thus killing its asymptotic contribution to the relevant $*$-moment.

 Also, in non-crossing pair-partitions, there will always exist a block of adjacent elements.
 Such blocks will be referred to as \emph{good}.
 Once we remove a good block, there will be a new good block in the remaining partition (of the reduced set).
 For example, in the case $k = 3$, consider the non-crossing pair-partition $\{\{1, 6\}, \{2, 5\}, \{3, 4\}\}$.
 Here $\{3, 4\}$ is a good block.
-After we remove $\{3, 4\}$, we get the a new good block $\{2, 5\}$ of adjacent elements in the reduced set $\{1, 2, 5, 6\}$.
+After we remove $\{3, 4\}$, we get a new good block $\{2, 5\}$ of adjacent elements in the reduced set $\{1, 2, 5, 6\}$.

 We first prove a general result regarding joint-circularity. \begin{lemma} Suppose the map $(i, j) \mapsto (L_X(i, j), L_Y(i, j))$ is injective and Assumption~\ref{assm:propB} holds.
 Then $L_X$ and $L_Y$ are jointly circular. \end{lemma} \begin{proof} Suppose that $\pi \in NC_2(2k)$.
-Then $\bi \in [\pi]_X \cap [\pi]_Y$ implies that for all $\{r, s\} \in \pi$ we have
+Then $\bi \in [\pi]_X \cap [\pi]_Y$ implies that for all $\{r, s\} \in \pi$, we have